uberspark/uberxmhf/hypapps/trustvisor/tee-sdk/doc/installing-sdk.md

 	cd ../ports/openssl/openssl-1.0.0d
 	patch -p1 < ../openssl-tee-sdk-131021.patch

-Note that you would have prompt as follows:
+Note that you would have prompts as follows:

 	Reversed (or previously applied) patch detected!
 Assume -R? [n] Apply anyway? [n]

 This is caused by trying to patch the symbolic link file in include/openssl/opensslconf.h, which is unnecessary.
 Just press Enter twice to skip them, and ignore the .rej file created.